 6) Little Brier Gap Trail (Walkers Sisters Place)

 You can hike and get a history lesson on this hike.
 The Walker Sisters were some of the last holdouts of the Great Smoky Mountains National Park takeover.
-They refused to sell their 123-acre farm to the national park, and were able to maintain their traditional mountain life into the 1960s.
+They refused to sell their 123-acre farm to the national park and were able to maintain their traditional mountain life into the 1960s.
 This trail, which is relatively short at 2.6 miles, follows the Little Brier Branch stream and is a wide, mostly flat hike.
 Plus, you’ll see a historic schoolhouse and old homestead.

 7) Abrams Falls

 Even though this hike is 5 miles roundtrip, it is also one of the most popular as its elevations gains are gradual and the end sight – Abrams Falls – is a sweet reward.
 The trail to the falls traverses pine-oak forest on the ridges and hemlock and rhododendron forest along the creek.
-The actual falls is famous for its large volume of water, which more than makes up for its lack of height (20 feet).
+The actual falls are famous for its large volume of water, which more than makes up for its lack of height (20 feet).

 These easy hikes in the Great Smoky Mountains will give you great access to scenic sights, from waterfalls to vistas to historic cabins.
 When you’re ready to hit the trails, now you know where to go!